zryska/Edge-Data-Store-Docs/V1/Troubleshooting/Troubleshooting.md

 uid: troubleShooting
 ---

-# Edge System troubleshooting
+# Edge Data Store troubleshooting

-If you encounter errors while using or developing against Edge System, you have both local and remote means of diagnosing issues.
+If you encounter errors while using or developing against Edge Data Store, you have both local and remote means of diagnosing issues.

-Edge System supports a diagnostics namespace that is used to store streams containing diagnostic information from Edge System itself.
+Edge Data Store supports a diagnostics namespace that is used to store streams containing diagnostic information from Edge Data Store itself.
 As with any other stream data stored in the Edge Storage component, you can egress this to either PI Web API or OSIsoft Cloud Services to monitor the state of a system remotely.

-In addition, all components in Edge System support OMF Health messages that can be configured using the Health Endpoint configuration so that OMF Health messages are sent to remote PI Web API or OSIsoft Cloud Service endpoints to support remote monitoring of devices.
+In addition, all components in Edge Data Store support OMF Health messages that can be configured using the Health Endpoint configuration so that OMF Health messages are sent to remote PI Web API or OSIsoft Cloud Service endpoints to support remote monitoring of devices.

 ## Ingress